 Most importantly, never forget that they loved you.
 Now you have to love you, too.
 They would want you to find a way to smile again and to continue living for all the time you have left.

 Death is a terrible enemy, and the pain it causes cannot be totally fixed, but you have to keep trying.
+Even a celebrity death can send you into a tailspin.
 Choose to keep going and you will find that light will in time return to your world.